 - Let sit on the counter for 15 minutes and then use as directed in your recipe.

-Enjoy your pumpkin bread grilled, New England style
+grill your pumpkin bread, New England style

 If you’ve ever lived in New England you’ll know that they enjoy their muffins split, buttered, and grilled.
 You can give this pumpkin bread the same treatment and it’s amazing!

-Other ways to enjoy pumpkin bread
+other ways to enjoy pumpkin bread

 - Turn this simple breakfast loaf into an unexpected fall dessert, I think it would be fantastic grilled and served with a scoop of vanilla bean ice cream.